 - 2 cups shredded cheese ( we used a mix of aged cheddar and gruyere)

-First make the mashed potatoes.
 Peel the potatoes and place them in a pot with 1 tsp salt.
 Cover with water and bring to a boil.
 Cook until the potatoes are fork tender.
+About 10 mins.
 Drain them and put them back into the pot.
 Either rice them or mash them well and mix in the butter, milk and salt.
 Set aside.

 Cook till the liquid reduces in half.
 Make a slurry with the cornstarch and a little of the filling liquid in a small bowl till it fully combines.
 Add it to the filling and stir well.
 Cook until the mixture starts to thicken and then turn off the heat and set aside

 While the oven is heating up, make the batter.
 In a blender, add the flour, milk, eggs and salt.
 Blend well. (you can do this with a whisk too, but mix really well) When the oil in the muffin tins starts to smoke in the oven, pull it out and divide the batter between the 12 holes and place back in the oven.
 Cook for 20 mins or until puffed up and browned.